Types of heaters

 - Never move a temporary heater when it is switched on.

-Lansdown Insurance Brokers are specialists in Block of flats insurance, Vineyard insurance and Business insurance.
-We are able to provide flexible policies to suit individual client needs and provide advice on what cover is needed.
+Lansdown Insurance Brokers are experts in Blocks of Flats Insurance, High Net Worth Insurance and Business Insurance.
+We can provide flexible policies to suit individual client needs and give advice on what cover is needed.
 For more information call the team on 01242 524498.